IcelandicEsportsCircuit/IEC_Challengers_Series_1/Rulebook.md

 ## 2.3 Valve Tournament Operating Requirements

-IEC tournaments are operated in compliance with Valve’s Tournament Operating Requirements, according to regulations set out for Tier 2 events.
+LD tournaments are operated in compliance with Valve’s Tournament Operating Requirements, according to regulations set out for Tier 2 events.

 The format of each tournament may be changed according to the needs of TO.
 The exact format and schedule will be presented to the invited teams by the TO prior to each competition.